Joint Global Health Trials scheme – launch of fourth call for proposals

-Phase IIb trials of major relevance to the objectives of this call may be considered.
-If you are considering submitting a phase IIb stage trial, please consult one of the partner agencies involved for further guidance.
+Phase IIb trials of major relevance to the objectives of this scheme may be permitted.
+If you are considering submitting a phase IIb trial, please consult one of the partner agencies involved for further guidance.

 The scope of the scheme encompasses interventions of all kinds, including, but not limited to, behavioural interventions, complex interventions, disease management, drugs, vaccines, hygiene and diagnostic strategies.

-- It is important that the results of research funded under this scheme are implementable; we therefore encourage applicants to include health systems, economics and operational research in their proposals to provide lessons relevant to scale-up.
+- It is important that the results of research funded under this scheme are implementable; we therefore encourage applicants to include, where relevant, health systems, economics and operational research in their proposals to provide lessons relevant to scale-up.

 - Proposers are encouraged to include social science and health economics expertise to ensure that the interventions are appropriate, acceptable and applicable to their target populations and that the social, cultural and economic barriers to uptake are examined.